The ‘special one’ — Hifiman’s new mid-fi benchmark

 Bass

-The HE600’s bass is a textbook example of what a well-tuned planar low end should deliver.
-Extension is deep and linear — there is no mid-bass bloom artificially fattening the presentation, and sub-bass does not roll off prematurely as it can on some planar designs.
-The result is clean, controlled, and texturally honest.
+The bass extends deep and stays linear — no mid-bass bloom, no premature roll-off in the sub-bass.
+The low end is clean and texturally honest.
 On “Way Down Deep” by Jennifer Warnes, the upright bass lines carry real weight and definition without bleeding into the lower midrange — the kind of precise, grounded low end that demonstrates why planar bass is consistently prized over dynamic alternatives at this price tier.
 Listeners who want more slam can apply a gentle sub-bass shelf; the HE600 handles it without strain.

 Midrange